olhazamlynska/olhazamlynska/README.md

 ### Hi there, I am Olya Zamlynska 👋

-- 🌱 I'm a Full-Stack developer currently open to new opportunities
+- 🌱 I'm a JavaScript developer currently open to new opportunities
 - 😄 I love coding and listening to cool podcasts
 - 🤔 I'm interested in a developer position in a company with creative, cheerful team